Painless thyroid swelling. The laboratory investigation revealed hypothyroidism as well as increased thyroid autoantibodies.

-The above described findings are impressive of chronic lymphocytic (Hashimoto's) thyroiditis (in the clinical setting of hypothyroidism).
+The above described findings are impressive of chronic lymphocytic (Hashimoto) thyroiditis (in the clinical setting of hypothyroidism).

-Hashimoto's thyroiditis is chronic lymphocytic / autoimmune thyroiditis.
-The patients shows mild transient hyperthroisim, followed by euthyroidism & finally fibrosis ensues and the patient is hypothyroid (thyroid replacement therapy is indicated).
-Ultrasound shows enlarged lobulated heterogenous gland with a myriad of tiny hypoechoic nodules, fibrosis occurs in the late stages with dense echogenic fibrous septa.
+Hashimoto thyroiditis is a chronic lymphocytic / autoimmune thyroiditis.
+Patients can demonstrate mild transient hyperthroidism, followed by euthyroidism & finally fibrosis ensues and typically the patient is hypothyroid (thyroid replacement therapy is indicated).
+Ultrasound shows an enlarged lobulated heterogeneous gland with a myriad of tiny hypoechoic nodules, fibrosis occurs in the late stages with dense echogenic fibrous septa.
 Thyroid scintigraphy shows decreased uptake.
-Hashimoto's thyroidits can be complicated by thyroid lymphoma.
+Hashimoto thyroidits can be complicated by thyroid lymphoma.

 The differential diagnosis is:

-Primary thyrotoxicosis (Grave's disease): the gland is diffusely and homogenously enlarged.
-The patient is hyperthroid.
-Thyroid scintigraphy shows diffuse homogenously increased uptake.
-Early Hashimoto's thyroiditis may mimic 1ry thyrotoxicosis (the gland is enlarged with increased vascularity and increased uptake at scintigraphy); however the patient is usually euthyroid in early Hashimoto's thyroiditis.
+- primary thyrotoxicosis (Graves disease): the gland is diffusely and homogeneously enlarged.
+The patient is hyperthyroid.
+Thyroid scintigraphy shows diffuse homogeneously increased uptake.
+Early Hashimoto thyroiditis may mimic primary thyrotoxicosis (the gland is enlarged with increased vascularity and increased uptake at scintigraphy); however the patient is usually euthyroid in early Hashimoto thyroiditis.

-Secondary thyrotoxicosis (Plummer's disease): Enlarged heterogenous gland with patchy areas of increased vascularity.
-Toxic nodules show incresed vascularity and increased uptake at thyroid scintigraphy with inhibition of the uptake of the rest of the gland.
+- secondary thyrotoxicosis (Plummer's disease): Enlarged heterogeneous gland with patchy areas of increased vascularity.
+Toxic nodules show increased vascularity and increased uptake at thyroid scintigraphy with inhibition of the uptake of the rest of the gland.

-Subacute lymphocytic thyroiditis: PAINLESS thyroiditis; usually in young women and may be post-partum.
-Minimally enlarged gland with hyperthyroidism that returns to normal euthroid state.
+- subacute lymphocytic thyroiditis: PAINLESS thyroiditis; usually in young women and may be post-partum.
+Minimally enlarged gland with hyperthyroidism that returns to normal euthyroid state

-Riedel thyroidtis is a differential of fibrosing Hashimoto's thyroiditis.
+- Riedel thyroidtis is a differential of fibrosing Hashimoto thyroiditis